 An accredited independent prescribing course is typically run over a period of 6 months.
 The course is part-time and often delivered through a combination of face-to-face teaching sessions (often one day per week) and self-directed study.

 Some universities offer a course with a larger distance learning option, however, all courses will involve a minimum of 26 days of teaching and learning activity.
-In addition to this, each pharmacist must successfully complete at least 12 days of learning in a practice environment whilst being mentored by a medical practitioner.
+In addition to this, each pharmacist must successfully complete at least 12 days (90 hours) of learning in a practice environment whilst being supervised by a designated prescribing practitioner (DPP).

 In January 2019 we published new standards for the education and training of pharmacist independent prescribers.
 Providers will be accredited to the new standards as part of their next scheduled re-accreditation event.
 All new providers will be accredited to these standards.

 We have developed a framework to accompany the new set of standards.